2007 American League Championship Series: Game 7

 In the seventh inning with one out and Kenny Lofton at second base, Franklin Gutiérrez singled over the third base bag, into foul territory, with the ball ricocheting back into left field off the infamous angular foul territory fence of Fenway Park.
 Shortstop Julio Lugo and outfielder Manny Ramirez went after the ball.
-As he was about to turn toward home plate, third base coach Joel Skinner held Lofton at third.
+As he was about to turn toward home plate, third base coach Joel Skinner controversially held Lofton at third, as he would have been the game-tying run.
 The Indians' at-bat ended when Casey Blake hit into a 5–4–3 double play.

-Rookies Jacoby Ellsbury and Dustin Pedroia were the center of the offense in the seventh with Ellsbury reaching second on a Blake error then Dustin Pedroia hit a two-run home run off of Rafael Betancourt into the Green Monster seats, giving the Red Sox some insurance runs, before they put up a six-spot in the bottom of the eighth.
+Rookies Jacoby Ellsbury and Dustin Pedroia were the center of the offense in the seventh with Ellsbury reaching second on a Blake error then Dustin Pedroia hit a two-run home run off Rafael Betancourt into the Green Monster seats, giving the Red Sox some insurance runs, before they put up a six-spot in the bottom of the eighth against the collapsing Cleveland bullpen.
 Lowell doubled with one out and scored on J.D.
 Drew's single.
-After a ground-rule double, intentional walk, and strikeout, a three-RBI double by Pedroia knocked Betancourt out of the game, then a two-run Kevin Youkilis home run off of Jensen Lewis made it 11–2 Red Sox, which cemented their victory and led to their second American League championship and World Series appearance in four years.
+After a ground-rule double, intentional walk, and strikeout, a three-RBI double by Pedroia knocked Betancourt out of the game, then a two-run Kevin Youkilis home run off Jensen Lewis made it 11–2 Red Sox, which cemented their victory and led to their second American League championship and World Series appearance in four years.

 This marked the third time Boston came back from a three games to one deficit in a League Championship Series.
 They had previously done so in 1986 and in the historic 2004 series from which they came back from a 3–0 deficit.
 It was a painful defeat for Cleveland, as they had blown such a big lead in games to cost them a shot at going to their first World Series in 10 years.
 The Indians would not return to the playoffs for the next six years.